|

 Frankincense

-ancient history and was one of the ingredients in the
+Frankincense has an ancient history and was one of the ingredients

-Deep, woody, sweet aroma with a hint of lemon top notes.
+Scent Profile: Deep, woody, sweet aroma with a hint of lemon top

 More information is available